rabestro/DatZ1165-EN/A7/TEST.md

 ### (C++ only) Border case: very big numbers

 We should test the numbers very close to the maximum values for our implementation.
 The maximum for long int is 2,147,483,647.
+We should test not only the smaller numbers but as well slightly bigger like 2147483648.

 ### Border case: perfect square numbers